 Greeting cards, gift bags, cleaning supplies, batteries, light bulbs, office supplies – Basically, if you can’t eat it, don’t buy it from the grocery store.
 Grocery stores mark these items up, sometimes very significantly, because they take up shelf space and don’t sell as quickly as food items.
 Since they tend to sit around so long, their rent is higher.
 You can get all of these things cheaper at a dollar store, a drugstore, a warehouse store, an office supply store, and/or a big box store.

 DVD or Blu-ray movies – Please don’t buy physical copies of movies.
 They are a bad investment.
 If you want to collect something, collect stuff that appreciates in value.
 Movies aren’t something to sink your money into.
-With so many digital options, you can pretty much watch anything you want, whenever you want, wherever you want, without a bunch of discs taking up space and collecting dust in your house. < /rant> If you must buy a movie, you can get better deals at Amazon and Best Buy. 🙂
+With so many digital options, you can pretty much watch anything you want, whenever you want, wherever you want, without a bunch of discs taking up space and collecting dust in your house. < /rant> If you must buy a movie, you can get better deals at Deep Discount and Best Buy. 🙂

 Pre-sliced fruit or veggie trays – These conveniently packaged trays can cost 40-50% more than what you’d pay if you simply bought the produce and cut it up yourself.
 There’s also the freshness factor.
 Once produce is sliced, the quality time bomb starts ticking.
 Have you ever noticed that there always seems to be a few pieces in there that don’t look quite right?
 Those were probably left over from another tray that got tossed and are a bit older than the others.
 Or they were from pieces that were damaged to begin with and never would have sold whole on the shelf.
 BLEH!